top of page

 BIOGRAPHY

-South Korean pianist Seolyeong Jeong made her solo recital debut at Kumho Art Hall in Seoul, Korea at the age of thirteen.
-As an active soloist and a chamber musician, she has performed in numerous concerts including the Shepherd School Chamber Orchestra Concert” at The Shepherd School of Music at Rice University, where she performed L. v.
-Beethoven's Piano Concerto No. 4 under the baton of conductor Donald Schleicher, “The Asian Influence Concert” at the Beth El Temple, where she performed Prokofiev’s Piano Concerto No. 3 with Beth El Temple Orchestra with conductor Joseph Ness, “American Virtuoso International Music Competition Gala Concert” and “New York Piano Festival & Competition Gala Concert” at Weill Recital Hall at Carnegie Hall, “Sharing the Spotlight: Celebrating Clara Schumann’s 200th Birthday” at Duncan Recital Hall at Shepherd School of Music, “Vista Chamber Music Concert” at Morse Recital Hall at Yale School of Music, and “Spirit of SNU Strings III” at IBK Chamber Hall at Seoul Arts Center.
+A compelling performer of major concerto repertoire, Jeong has appeared as soloist in numerous significant concerts.
+Her concerto soloist appearances include Beethoven's Piano Concerto No. 4 with the Shepherd School Chamber Orchestra under Donald Schleicher at the Shepherd School of Music at Rice University, and Prokofiev's Piano Concerto No. 3 with the Beth El Temple Orchestra under conductor Joseph Ness at "The Asian Influence Concert."
+She has delighted audiences at the American Virtuoso International Music Competition Gala Concert and New York Piano Festival & Competition Gala Concert at Weill Recital Hall at Carnegie Hall, "Sharing the Spotlight: Celebrating Clara Schumann's 200th Birthday" at Duncan Recital Hall at Shepherd School of Music, the Vista Chamber Music Concert at Morse Recital Hall at Yale School of Music, and "Spirit of SNU Strings III" at IBK Chamber Hall at Seoul Arts Center.

-Seolyeong has won top prizes at international and national competitions, including 1st Prize at the 2023 American Virtuoso International Music Competition, 1st Prize and the Audience Choice Prize at the 2022 Young Texas Artists Music Competition, 1st Place at the 2022 Shepherd School Concerto Competition, 1st Prize at the 2016 Connecticut Young Artist Competition, 3rd Prize and the “Award for the Best Performance of a 20th-Century Composition” at the 2016 New York Piano Festival & Competition, Grand Prize at the 2011 Korean Liszt Competition, 1st Prize at the 2011 Samick-Seiler Piano Competition, Grand Prize and the “Award by Minister of Ministry of Culture, Sports and Tourism of South Korea” at the 2010 Sungjung Music Competition, and 1st Prize at the 2009 Ewha-Kyunghyang Competition.
+Her exceptional musicianship has earned her numerous prestigious honors, including Second Prize in both Solo Division and Concerto Division at the 2024 International Keyboard Odyssiad Festival & Competition, First Prize at the 2023 American Virtuoso International Music Competition, First Prize and the Audience Choice Prize at the 2022 Young Texas Artists Music Competition, and First Place at the 2022 Shepherd School Concerto Competition.
+Her earlier accolades include First Prize at the 2016 Connecticut Young Artist Competition, Third Prize and the Award for the Best Performance of a Twentieth-Century Composition at the 2016 New York Piano Festival & Competition, Grand Prize at the 2011 Korean Liszt Competition, First Prize at the 2011 Samick-Seiler Piano Competition, Grand Prize and the Award by the Minister of Culture, Sports and Tourism of South Korea at the Sungjung Music Competition, and First Prize at the 2009 Ewha-Kyunghyang Competition.

 bottom of page